-4.14.6.1 Indicate whether the substance is a known marine pollutant and if so, wether is is a Marine Pollutant or a Severe Marine Pollutant.
+4.14.6.1 Indicate whether the substance is a known marine pollutant.

 4.14.7 Special precautions for user

 4.14.7.1 Provide information on any special precautions, which a user needs to be aware of, or needs to comply with in connection with transport or conveyance either within or outside their premises.